 Shockwave therapy is a medical treatment that has been around for many years.
-It was originally used in the treatment of kidney stones.
+It was originally used in the 1980’s in the treatment of kidney stones.
 Since then, it has become more increasingly used in other medical fields including orthopedics, cardiovascular disease, chronic prostatitis, and erectile dysfunction.

-During the therapy, intensity acoustic waves interact with the body tissues.
-These waves cause localized microtrauma that stimulates the body’s natural healing processes.
-This leads to a cascade stimulation of collagen production and dissolution of calcium build-up.
-The shock waves are believed to stimulate angiogenesis / neovascularization (new blood vessels) and neurogenesis (new nerve cells).
-As the injured area is returned to normal, functionality is restored, and pain is relieved.
+During treatment, the clinician holds the handpiece firmly against the skin at the treatment site.
+The device then sends powerful acoustic waves to the injured tissues, stimulating increased blood flow and nutrients to the treatment site.
+These acoustic waves cause localized microtrauma that stimulates the body’s natural healing processes.
+This in turn causes a cascade of events leading to stimulation of collagen production and dissolution of calcium build-up that may be present within the injured tissues.
+The shock waves are believed to stimulate angiogenesis / (new blood vessel formation) and neurogenesis (new nerve cells formation).

 ACCELERATION OF HEALING